-For breakfast, order a special at Diener's, like a baked potato omelet loaded with potato, bacon, and sour cream.
+Order a special at Diener's for breakfast, like a baked potato omelet loaded with potato, bacon, and sour cream.
 They also have a huge selection of grilled cheese sandwiches.
-Stop for a mid-morning break or an afternoon pick-me-up at Capital Joe Coffee where you can pair your specialty drink with freshly-made pastries.
 Enjoy a European-style breakfast or lunch to-go at Dalicia Ristorante and Bakery or a slice of pizza at Jo Jo's, Mechanicsburg's first pizza shop.
-For dinner and a fun bar atmosphere head to Snapper's Restaurant.
+For dinner and a fun bar atmosphere, head to Snapper's Restaurant.
 On the weekends, they often have live entertainment.
-For dessert have hand-dipped favorites like apple pie ice cream at Rakestraw's or head to Eckel's where you can enjoy a light lunch topped off with an old-fashioned ice cream soda or milkshake.
+Enjoy hand-dipped favorites like apple pie ice cream at Rakestraw's (open seasonally) for dessert, or find delicious cupcake choices at Ann's Cupcakery.
 Feeling a little bit fancy?
 Treat yourself to afternoon tea at Sweet Remembrances, right next door to The Rosemary House.

 - April: Mechanicsburg Earth Day Festival